ggeerraarrdd/lafs/README.md

     '192b9bdd22ab9ed4d12e236c78afcb9a393ec15f71bbf5dc987d54727823bcbf'
     ```

-    The above is used as system default for local development.
-You can generate a new one using the `secrets` module fro Python standard library or using your preferred method.
+    The above is the system default and should only be used for local development.
+You can generate a new one using the `secrets` module from the Python standard library or using your preferred method.

 ## Usage